quantopirotroid/kernelcare-doc/docs/kernelcare-plus/README.md

 ## Auto update

-Userspace patching cron job is disabled by default and to enable it run:
+Userspace patching cron job is disabled by default.
+To enable it, run the following command:

 ```bash
 libcare-cron init